GTM Rossa

-The GTM Rossa is a Mini based 2+2 kit car designs and sold by GTM Cars and styled by automotive designer Richard Oakes.
+The GTM Rossa is a Mini based 2+2 kit car designed and sold by GTM Cars.
+It was styled by automotive designer Richard Oakes.
 The car was based on two front mini subframes attached to a central fibreglass monocoque, with the steering being locked on the rear subframe.
 The hard top roof was removeable and a soft top arrangement was available as an option from GTM.
 The Mark 1 car was produced from 1987 to 1990, and the Mark 2 car (which received restyled front and rear clamshells and can be distinguished by the use a Peugeot 205 rear light clusters) was produced beginning in 1990.